Chill Out! Cut Energy Use in Refrigerator and Freezer

 With power bills on the rise--and hot weather just around the corner--it's time for an energy-saving tuneup for your refrigerator and freezer.

-Keeping food fresh--while conserving energy--can bring a helpful boost to the strained food budget.
+Keeping food fresh while conserving energy can bring a helpful boost to the strained food budget.
 An organized fridge cuts waste and preserves foodstuffs for maximum life and freshness.

 Take aim on rising prices with a quick refrigerator check!
-Try these tips to minimize energy use and save money on groceries:
+Try these tips to minimize energy use and save money on groceries.

 Fill the freezer, but give the fridge some air